kahidna/FFSUKI/README.md

 3. move .mkv file to FFSUKI directory

-4. if your file name contain space or symbol. rename it first
+4. if your file name contain space or symbol, rename it

 **Example**